wmde/wikibase-release-pipeline/README.md

 ## Development Setup

-To take advantage of the git hooks we've included, you'll need to configure git to use the `.githooks/` directory for git hooks.
+To take advantage of the git hooks we've included, you'll need to configure git to use the `.githooks/` directory.

 ```
 $ git config core.hooksPath .githooks